Poker Basics, Poker Strategy

 Sit and Go Strategy Tip #6 – Don’t Panic on a Short Stack

-Being a short stack in a sit and go tournament is something that will happen all the time if you play these games regularly.
+Being a short stack in a sit-and-go tournament is something that will happen all the time if you play these games regularly.

 Keep track of the exact number of big blinds you have and play according to the strategies you have learned.
 Don’t let emotions get in the way.